vladimir-cucu/esp-ps5-server-lite/README.md

 ![Admin page](assets/admin-page.png)

+*Screenshot of the Admin Page hosted at `http://10.1.1.1/admin.html`.*

 ### Changing WiFi SSID and Password

 Access `http://10.1.1.1/admin.html` to change the WiFi SSID and Password.
 SSID has to be at least 4 characters long and should contain at most 32 characters.
 Password has to be at least 8 characters long and should contain at most 64 characters.